petarGitNik/sys-admin-docs/docs/databases/postgres.md

 psql -d postgres
 ```

-Set current OS user to be also user in postgres, and give it superuser privileges:
+Set current OS user to also be a user in postgres, and give it superuser privileges:

 ```bash
 sudo -u postgres createuser $USER